-MPHA created a Mobility Voucher program to encourage low-income families to move to communities of greater opportunity that are not impacted by concentrated poverty or race and to find safe, decent and affordable housing in an environment conducive to breaking the cycle of poverty.
+MPHA created a Mobility Voucher program to encourage low-income families to move to communities of greater opportunity that are not impacted by concentrated poverty or race and to find safe, decent, and affordable housing in an environment conducive to breaking the cycle of poverty.
 This initiative responds to HUD's goal of deconcentrating families who live in poverty and Affirmatively Furthering Fair Housing.
 The program is structured to increase housing choices for families on the MPHA Section 8 Waiting List and current program participants who live in Areas of Concentrated Poverty and who are willing to move into non-concentrated areas (also referred to as "areas of opportunity").

 We serve families under the Mobility Program by a) offering incentives and enhanced support to help families find and keep homes in areas of opportunity within the City of Minneapolis, and b) allowing participant families to lease a unit outside the City of Minneapolis, provided the unit is located in an area of opportunity.
-Mobility Voucher Program offers material incentives to the program such as security deposit assistance, application fee assistance, higher payment standards, bus cards, and moving assistance.
-Mobility families who port-out cannot be absorbed during the three years they are under the Contract of Participation with the receiving housing authority.